-5.2.C Social and economic cost of child undernutrition in the productivity sector
+5.2.C Social and economic cost of child undernutrition in the productivity sector age population in Ethiopia were stunted as children.

-As described in the health section of this report, the model estimated that 67 percent of the workingage population in Ethiopia were stunted as children.
 Research shows that adults who suffered from stunting as children are less productive than non-stunted people and are less able to contribute to the economy.
 This represents more than 26.1 million people in Ethiopia whose productive potential is affected by undernutrition.